Overview - updated 1/30/2018

-This Summer Hawk Tuition Grant offsets resident tuition costs for up to 6 s.h. maximum* during one summer session at UI.
+The Summer Hawk Tuition Grant awards Iowa residents a scholarship to cover tuition charges for up to 6 s.h. maximum* during one summer session at UI.
 Transfer students are not eligible for this Summer Hawk Tuition Grant.
 The value of this award depends on the actual semester hours for which a student enrolls during one single summer session (within four years of admission, including the summer following the fourth year).
 Non-residents students registered for more than 4 s.h. will be charged the difference between the resident and non-resident tuition.
+(Non-residents are already charged the resident tuition rate if taking 4 or fewer s.h.)

-*Note: This 6 s.h. charnge is a reduction from the original program, based on a review of student usage of the first three years of the Summer Hawk Tuition Grant program.
+*Note: This 6 s.h. change is a reduction from the original program, based on a review of student usage of the first three years of the Summer Hawk Tuition Grant program.

 Summer Hawk Tuition Grant and Study Abroad